-• Practicum Reflection Form
+• Practicum Reflection form

-Submit all three of the required Practicum forms to Dr. Levy within ten days of completing each practicum.
+Submit all three of the required Practicum forms as indicated on the forms within ten days of completing each practicum.
 You can check your grades on the OnCourse MUED Practicum site to see the status of all submitted forms.
 Remember that you must complete two practica to earn Professional Standing and all four practica for Admission to Student Teaching.
 You must enroll in the appropriate course number of each Practicum with each co-requisite foundations/Psychology and Sociology of Music Education/methods class, but you may complete the practicum weeks in schools in any order.